 This course explores 5-6 Shakespeare plays in their literary, historical, and dramatic contexts.
 Students engage actively with the texts as scripts in discussion environments and watch several stage and screen adaptations (in and out of class).
 Coursework includes two 10-page research papers and regular reading quizzes.

 ENG 415 - Chaucer

 4 Credits Students gain exposure to literary form, language and pronunciation of Middle English in the Minor Poems and in-depth study of the Canterbury Tales in Modern English.
-Prerequisites: ENG 110 or Writing Assessment Score of 3 or above

 ENG 489 - English Senior Honors Thesis